Aiko-IT-Systems/cloudflare-discord-oidc-worker/README.md

 - Edit `wrangler.toml` to use your new KV namespace ID.
 - Copy `config.sample.json` to `config.json`.
 - Add your Discord application ID and OAuth2 secret to `config.json`.
-- Edit your Cloudflare Access subdomain into `config.json` under `redirectURL`.
+- Edit your Cloudflare Access subdomain into `config.json` under `redirectUrls`.
 This should be the same URL you added to Discord.
 - Publish the Worker with `npx wrangler deploy`!

 ## Usage